samedskulj/youtube-mp3/README.md

 * Why does this simple web app have so many ADs?
 Beacuse the that is being used in this app is free and it has a lots of ADs

+# Deployment

+This site is deployed using GitHub Pages